Koenkk/zigbee2mqtt.io/docs/devices/SPM01.md

 ---
-title: "TuYa SPM01 control via MQTT"
+title: "Tuya SPM01 control via MQTT"
-description: "Integrate your TuYa SPM01 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tuya SPM01 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-12-26T18:38:16
 pageClass: device-page
 ---